 - 2.1 The child's welfare is of paramount importance.
 Our school will establish and maintain an ethos where pupils feel secure, are encouraged to talk, are listened to and are safe.
 Children at our school will be able to talk freely to any member of staff at our school if they are worried or concerned about something. - 2.2 Everyone who comes into contact with children and their families has a role to play in safeguarding children.
-We recognise that staff at our school play a particularly important role as they are in a position to identify concerns early and provide help for children to prevent concerns from escalating.
+We recognise that staff at our schools play a particularly important role as they are in a position to identify concerns early and provide help for children to prevent concerns from escalating.
 All staff are advised to maintain an attitude of 'it could happen here' where safeguarding is concerned.
+When concerned about the welfare of a child, staff members must always act in the best interests of the child.

 - 2.3 All staff and regular visitors will, through training and induction, know how to recognise indicators of concern, how to respond to a disclosure from a child and how to record and report this information.
 We will not make promises to any child and we will not keep secrets.
 Every child will know what the adult will have to do with any information they have chosen to disclose. - 2.4 Throughout our curriculum we will provide activities and opportunities for children to develop the skills they need to identify risks and stay safe.
 This will also be extended to include material that will encourage our children to develop essential life skills.
-All children will be taught how to keep safe within our PSHE, Sex and Relationships, residential, computing skills, cycle proficiency and road safety programmes of study; through assemblies and visitors to school such as the PCSO and the emergency services.
-The Nurture Lead runs the lunch and break time peer mentoring scheme.
-Children will make a 'High 5' hand with 5 adults listed that they can talk to if they feel unsafe, three of which work at school.
-This is competed every term, the Headteacher keeps a record of the lists of adult for every child in both schools. - 2.5 At all times we will work in partnership and endeavour to establish effective working relationships with parents, carers and colleagues from other agencies in line with Working Together to Safeguard Children (2015).
+All children will be taught how to keep safe within our PSHE, Sex and Relationships, residential, IT, cycling proficiency and road safety programmes of study; through assemblies and visitors to school such as the PCSO and the emergency services.
+The Nurture Teaching Assistant runs the lunch and break time peer mentoring scheme.
+Children will make a 'High 5' a template of a hand where they list 5 adults they can talk to if they feel unsafe, two of which have to work at school.
+This is completed every term.
+The Head teacher keeps a record of the list of adults for every child in both schools. - 2.5 At all times we will work in partnership and endeavour to establish effective working relationships with parents, carers and colleagues from other agencies in line with Working Together to Safeguard Children (2015) and Norfolk Safeguarding Children Board procedures.